inaos/iron-array-python/notebooks/matmul.md

 print(f"Numpy is {round(t_ia/t_np, 4)}x more faster than iarray")
 ```

-    Time to compute matmul with numpy: 0.2224 s
+    Time to compute matmul with numpy: 0.3086 s
-    Time to compute matmul with iarray: 0.2407 s
+    Time to compute matmul with iarray: 0.6997 s
-    Numpy is 1.082x more faster than iarray
+    Numpy is 2.2673x more faster than iarray

-### Superchunk
+## Superchunk (with compression)

 ```python